 We all have visions for our future, some of which are realistic and others that are a bigger reach.
 By getting to know you on a personal level and understanding your needs and circumstances, a financial advisor can help you formalize specific short and long-term goals and prioritize by importance.
 This is crucial because if we have too many goals in mind, we may struggle to accomplish any of them.

 A financial advisor can help you understand which goals require the most work, what you have to do to attain them, and how they affect one another.
-For example, many families with kids may feel forced to decide between planning for their retirement and planning for their child’s college education.
+For example, many families with children may feel forced to decide between planning for their retirement and planning for their child’s college education.
 Or perhaps a family is considering purchasing a new home, or weighing the pros and cons of buying a vacation home and renting it out in the summer.
 A financial advisor can recommend different routes, help you make an informed choice, and offer ongoing assistance.

 2. Answers Your Important Questions

 Whether you realize it or not, you likely encounter countless financial questions throughout your life.
 Are you saving enough?
 Should you pay down your mortgage or invest the money?
 Does life insurance make sense for your family?
 How much should you contribute to your 401(k)?
-Does it make more financial sense for your wife to work or stay at home to raise the kids?
+Does it make more financial sense for your spouse to work or stay at home to raise the kids?

 No matter how big or small you think your questions are, they can significantly impact your financial future.
 And when it comes to your personal situation and needs, a quick Google search won’t yield the answers that are most appropriate for you.
 A financial advisor is someone you should be able to turn to at anytime when you have questions.
 I always want my clients to know they can call or email me with their questions at anytime, not just when we have an appointment scheduled.
 Life doesn’t always go according to plans, so you should never feel like you can’t talk to your advisor outside of a scheduled time.